facebookarchive/exerslide/README.md

 transforms or update the webpack configuration.

-The default layouts and content converters which are coming with exerslide are implement as plugins.
+The default layouts and content converters which are coming with exerslide are implemented as plugins.
 Have a look at the [packages](packages/) folder for examples.

 [webpack-config]: ./packages/exerslide-cli/scaffolding/webpack.config.js